spjoes/forgor/README.md

 - **Accept/Decline** - Full control and transparency over incoming shares.
 - **Manual Fallback** - When mDNS fails, you can still add devices via IP

+### Cloud Sync (Requires a **Forgor Coordination Server**)
+- **Self-hosted Sync** - Create or join a vault via a selfhosted coordination server
+- **End-to-End Encrypted** - The server never sees plaintext vault data
+- **Device Invites** - Invite devices using their 64-hex Device ID
+- **Owner Approval** - After a device joins, the owner should run Sync Now once to accept the invite claim
+- **Share Carefully** - Invite codes grant access to your vault.
+Only people on the same coordination server can connect to the same vault

 ## Installation

 ### Prerequisites